-Install a second wet venturi scrubbing system for the control of direct furnace process exhaust to operate in tandem with the existing Neptune scrubber.
-This change will provide greater process gas handling capacity, increasing the primary draft on both furnaces.
+Install a second wet venturi scrubbing system for the control of direct furnace process exhaust to operate in tandem with the existing Neptune scrubber system.
+This new scrubbing system will primarily provide control of the blast furnace process emissions.
+This change will provide greater overall process gas handling capacity, increasing the primary draft on both furnaces.
 This measure satisfies and is in response to Item 2 of AQMD's October 24, 2013 letter.
-The planned capacity increase for the primary APCS scrubbing system will be designed such that sufficient gas cooling is provided via internal spray cooling (reverberatory furnace) and cooling loops (blast furnace) so as to limit the introduction of tempering air for cooling only on an emergency basis (AQMD October 24, 2013 letter, Item 4).
+The planned capacity increase for the primary APCS scrubbing system will be designed such that sufficient gas cooling is provided via internal spray cooling (reverberatory furnace) and cooling loops (blast furnace) and enhancement to the blast furnace air/water heat exchanger (described further below) so as to limit the introduction of tempering air for cooling to only on an emergency basis (AQMD October 24, 2013 letter, Item 4).
 Initial conceptual planning is to have the new scrubber provide primary control for the blast furnace and the existing scrubber will provide primary control for the reverberatory furnace.
-The new scrubbing system will be a wet venturi scrubber followed by a tray type scrubber similar in arrangement and technology to the current Neptune Scrubber APCS.
+The new scrubbing system will be a wet Venturi scrubber followed by a tray type scrubber similar in arrangement and technology to the current Neptune Scrubber APCS.
 The design specifications call for the draft capacity to be sufficiently sized to achieve and maintain a negative pressure of at least 0.02 inches of water in each furnace on a 30-minute-average basis.
 The venturi section future operating pressures will be established during the demonstration stack testing.
 The initial conceptual basis for such pressures will be those specified in conditions C8.5 and C8.6 of the facility's current Title V permit of at least 20 inches water for the new scrubber controlling the blast furnace and 26 inches water for the existing scrubber controlling the reverberatory furnace.